gampel/ibm-cloud-pacemaker-plugin/README.md

-  Alternatively, you can set up the cluster manually as described below not recommended
+  3.2 **Alternatively, you can set up the cluster manually as described below not recommended**

 > Configure /etc/corosync/corosync.conf with your two nodes Active
 > Passive Ips
 >